Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Preliminaries

 \paragraph{Quadratic unconstrained binary optimization.} Most implementations of quantum-annealing or QAOA require the problem of interest to be modeled as a quadratic unconstrained binary optimization (QUBO), which are problems of the form

 where $Q \in \R^{N,N}$ is a real-valued matrix.
 Without loss of generality, we assume $Q$ to be upper-triangular throughout this work.
 We note that $x^2=x$ if $x\in \{0,1\}$.
 Thus, the diagonal of $Q$ implicitly encodes linear terms.
-We call terms of the form $x_i x_j$ with $i\neq j$ \emph{quadratic} terms although, strictly speaking, they are bilinear.
-For a given upper-triangular matrix $Q$, we define its density as the fraction of non-zero off-diagonal elements
+We call terms of the form $x_i x_j$ with $i\neq j$ \textit{quadratic} terms although, strictly speaking, they are bilinear.
+For a given upper-triangular matrix $Q$, we define its \textit{density} as the fraction of non-zero off-diagonal elements

 Being equivalent to the maximum cut problem, QUBO is NP-hard~\cite{Hammer_1965}.
-Thus, polynomial-time algorithms exist only for special cases~\cite{Groetschel_1984,Hadlock_1975,Liers_2012}.
+Thus, polynomial-time algorithms exist for special cases only~\cite{Groetschel_1984,Hadlock_1975,Liers_2012}.
 QUBO has been extensively studied in literature, for comprehensive books we refer to~\cite{Punnen_2022,Deza1997}.

 Most optimization problems include constraints, which is also the case in this work.
-QUBO with additional constraints can still be solved directly by classical branch-and-cut algorithms~\cite{Buchheim_2010}.
-In quantum computing, however, a different approach needs to be followed.
-To transform a constrained problem into an equivalent QUBO problem, all constraints are incorporated into the cost function $C(x)\coloneqq x^TQx$ via penalty terms.
+QUBO with additional constraints can still be solved directly by classical branch-and-cut algorithms~\cite{Buchheim_2010}. {Although quantum algorithms exist which can handle constraints~\cite{Hadfield_2019,gilliam2021grover}, practical implementations are mostly limited to pure QUBOs.} To transform a constrained problem into an equivalent QUBO problem, all constraints are incorporated into the cost function $C(x)\coloneqq x^TQx$ via penalty terms.
 In general, such a penalized QUBO cost function is of the form

-Here, $C_1(x)$ is a quadratic function that, if $x\in \{0,1\}^N$ satisfies all constraints, models the costs of the given constrained problem. $P>0$ is a penalty factor and $C_2(x)$ is a quadratic function which penalizes infeasibility.
+Here, $C_1(x)$ is a quadratic function that, if $x\in \{0,1\}^N$ satisfies all constraints, models the costs of the given constrained problem. $P>0$ is a penalty factor and $C_2(x)$ is a non-negative quadratic function which penalizes infeasibility.
 It is constructed such that $C_2(x)=0$ if and only if $x$ encodes a feasible solution, that is, $x$ satisfies all constraints.
 Hence, for a sufficiently large value of $P$, an optimal solution to the QUBO defined by~\eqref{eq:qubo_costfunction} is feasible and thus optimal to the constrained problem.